ArcNLET-Py/ArcNLET-Py/docs/UserManual/runningwithIDE.rst

 **PyCharm**, follow the steps below:

 1. | **Create a new PyCharm project**
-   | You can either create a new project or open an existing one, then
+   | You can create a new project, then
      copy the ``ArcNLET-Py-Source-Code`` folder into your project directory.
 For details, refer to the official guide:
    | `Creating and running your first Python